bvavra/MIDI_Accordion/midi-playback.md

 - Arduino (Uno, Mega, etc)
 - [MIDI Accordion's MIDI Tutorial](https://github.com/bvavra/MIDI_Accordion/tree/master/Prototypes/MIDI_Tutorial)

-- For Option 1 Only:
+### Solution #1

+If you prefer Option 1 for your project all you should need is to follow the [MIDI tutorial on the Arduino website](https://www.arduino.cc/en/Tutorial/Midi) and you should be done - when you plug in the MIDI cable from the arduino's MIDI connector to the computer the computer should automatically recognize it as a MIDI port and receive MIDI data.

+**You will also need:**

 - MIDI-USB cable
 - MIDI connector PIN
 - 2x220Ω resistors
 - Jumper Wires

-### Solution #1

-If you prefer Option 1 for your project all you should need is to follow the [MIDI tutorial on the Arduino website](https://www.arduino.cc/en/Tutorial/Midi) and you should be done - when you plug in the MIDI cable from the arduino's MIDI connector to the computer the computer should automatically recognize it as a MIDI port and receive MIDI data.

 [![MIDI to USB Connection](/MIDI_Accordion/img/midi/midi_to_usb_connection.jpg)](/MIDI_Accordion/img/midi/midi_to_usb_connection.jpg)